flutter/website/src/get-started/fwe/state-management.md

-Then pass it to `ListenableBuilder` to ensure that the subtree returned by the `builder` function is re-built whenever the `ChangeNotifier` updates it's listeners.
+Then pass it to `ListenableBuilder` to ensure that the subtree returned by the `builder` function is re-built whenever the `ChangeNotifier` updates its listeners.

 ```dart
 Column(